-The Board does not have a decision making role but is able to make recommendations to the Investment Committee or, if needs be, Full Council.
+The Board does not have a decision making role but is able to make recommendations to the Investment Committee or. if needs be, Full Council.

 The Board comprises three employer representatives plus three scheme members representatives.
+The Pension Board met three times in 2018/19.

 Attendance information is set out below: